This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Ingredients and Substitutions

-- Sesame Oil – This is optional, but adds a nominal amount of fat and lots of flavor.
+- Sesame Oil adds lots of flavor.

 How to Make Vegan Tofu Chow Mein

 This quick gluten-free, vegan tofu chow mein recipe is mostly hands-off, with the main time spent roasting the squash.

 Start by marinating the tofu in the tamari-vinegar sauce for at least 10 minutes.